 Manning went on to college after graduating from the high school for black students that operated in some form from 1875 to 1971.
 She graduated from Texas Southern University in Houston with a degree in social work and worked at Baylor University before getting a job in West Virginia.
 She attended graduate school in Nashville before earning her teaching certificate at Paul Quinn College in Waco.

 Life came full-circle for Manning when she began her student teaching at A.J.
 Moore.
 She eventually moved on to work at Huston–Tillotson University in Austin for two years, before moving to New York to work at King’s Park State Hospital, a psychiatric facility.
-She earned her doctorate from Clark Atlanta University, where she was able to see the body of Martin Luther King Jr. while in lay in state in 1968.
+She earned her master's degree from Clark Atlanta University, where she was able to see the body of Martin Luther King Jr. while it lay in state in 1968.

 Many of the graduates of A.J.
 Moore told similar stories of success Friday, most of them veterans.
 The reunion honored veterans at a luncheon Friday, where they shared war stories between bites.